cugos/cugos.github.com/2015-spring-fling/index.md

     type: talk third
     title: Open Drone Preserve
     name: Aaron Racicot, <a href="http://z-pulley.com/">Z-Pulley</a>
     description: Ever considered the true nature of your drone?
-Aaron will talk about recent efforts to establish a wilderness preserve where he rehabilitates domesticated drones before releasing htem into the wild...
+Aaron will talk about recent efforts to establish a wilderness preserve where he rehabilitates domesticated drones before releasing them into the wild...
   -
     type: time
     title: 12:15 PM | Lunch!